Taiwan's "hacker minister" reshaping digital democracy

 "The idea is not about spotting 'fake news' but about being able to make decisions ... so that people don't get swayed in one way or another based on

-Taiwanese have taken avidly to online forums like Twitter, whose 140-character limit for posts
+Taiwanese are keen on online forums like Twitter, whose 140-character limit for posts

 Tang objects to the term "fake news," saying it's unfair to journalists.
 But she says she finds U.S. President Donald Trump's enthusiastic use of Twitter "refreshing."